-New York is an equitable distribution state, meaning marital property is divided equitably while separate property remains separate.
+New York is an equitable distribution state, meaning the marital property is divided equitably while the separate property remains separate.
 To no one’s surprise, determining who gets what can be a messy process, especially when it involves two divorcing spouses.
 Property and assets that belonged to one spouse prior to marriage may be distributed to both spouses in some cases, and in other cases, spouses keep 100% of their separate property but must divide their marital property.

 Since equitable distribution can be a complex process, people tend to have false ideas of what property they can and cannot get.
-As such, our Orange County divorce attorneys debunk 3 common myths about equitable distribution in New York below:
+As such, our Dutchess County divorce attorneys debunk 3 common myths about equitable distribution in New York below:

 All marital assets are split 50/50: Do not get confused by the term “equitable distribution,” as it doesn’t imply “equitable” necessarily.
 Instead, “equitable” in this case means “fair.”
 In New York, equitable distribution of marital property is determined based on the following 13 factors: